WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 ### New Meadow App Lifecycle

-Meadow applications now have a prescriptive lifecycle that greatly simplifies the amount of boilerplate code necessary to create an app, including removal of the `static void main()` launch method.
+Meadow applications now have a prescriptive lifecycle that greatly simplifies the amount of boilerplate code necessary to create an app, including removal of the `static void Main()` launch method.
 There are also a number of new lifecycle events overridable in the `App` class that provide an easy way to hook into the new lifecycle features such as the **Power & Sleep APIs**, as well as **OtA updates**.

 If you're moving from a Meadow.OS Beta app to a Meadow.OS Release Candidate app, you'll need to make a few updates.